GravityKit/GravityView/readme.txt

 * Fatal error when rendering a GravityView View field with a non-existent View ID.
 * Survey field (Rating type) values were displayed in reverse order when a View was embedded inside another View.
 * Unexpected scrolling in the View editor after adding a field.
+* PHP notice when rendering a View with a field associated with an inactive add-on.

 #### 🔧 Updated
 * [Foundation](https://www.gravitykit.com/foundation/) to version 1.2.19.